cs-au-dk/MoTyR/web-UI/README.md

 ###### Type Regressions
 At last, any type regressions found in the update are listed in a table.
 The first column contains the access path on which the regression was observed, the second column contains the violation of type relation, and the third column lists all of the involved clients.
 For NoRegrets the involved clients are the clients for which the model changed in the update in such a way that the type regression was exposed.
-For MoTyR the involved clients are the clients whose models exposed the type regression when MoTyR ran the type regression testing phase.
+For NoRegretsPlus the involved clients are the clients whose models exposed the type regression when NoRegretsPlus ran the type regression testing phase.

-MoTyR and NoRegrets have slightly different models, so the paths look different even when they refer to type regressions exposing the same breaking change.
+NoRegretsPlus and NoRegrets have slightly different models, so the paths look different even when they refer to type regressions exposing the same breaking change.
 We refer to the [paper](papers/ESECFSE19.pdf) for a more detailed description of the models.

 #### Compare running time
 <a name="compare"></a>
 From the [results overview](#results-overview), it is possible to select two benchmarks for comparison.
 Pick a library, then select two benchmarks by clicking on the rows, and then click the compare button.
-Notice, that it only makes sense to compare benchmarks with the same number of clients, with coverage disabled (measuring coverage is going to slow down both MoTyR and NoRegrets considerably), and with different tools (MoTyR in one configuration and NoRegrets in the other).
+Notice, that it only makes sense to compare benchmarks with the same number of clients, with coverage disabled (measuring coverage is going to slow down both NoRegretsPlus and NoRegrets considerably), and with different tools (NoRegretsPlus in one configuration and NoRegrets in the other).
 This will open a view where every client that is in both benchmarks, and which does not crash in either of the benchmarks, is listed.
-For every client, the running time of the model generation phase (NoRegrets) or the type regression testing phase (MoTyR) is listed, followed by the ratio (fastest/slowest).
+For every client, the running time of the model generation phase (NoRegrets) or the type regression testing phase (NoRegretsPlus) is listed, followed by the ratio (fastest/slowest).
 The average for all the clients is listed in the bottom (this is the number that appears in Table 1 of the [paper](papers/ESECFSE19.pdf)).

 <a name="interpret-results"></a>
 # 3. Interpreting results
 The artifact comes preloaded with the result files from the benchmarks used in the [paper](papers/ESECFSE19.pdf).
-Rerunning all of the benchmarks is going to take several weeks even on a fast computer since MoTyR and NoRegrets have to run on thousands of updates sometimes using hundreds of models or clients.
+Rerunning all of the benchmarks is going to take several weeks even on a fast computer since NoRegretsPlus and NoRegrets have to run on thousands of updates sometimes using hundreds of models or clients.
-In the [Running benchmarks](#running-benchmarks) section, we show how to reproduce all of the results, but we also provide a guide on how to reproduce a smaller subset of the results such that the reader can confirm that MoTyR works as expected within a reasonable amount of time.
+In the [Running benchmarks](#running-benchmarks) section, we show how to reproduce all of the results, but we also provide a guide on how to reproduce a smaller subset of the results such that the reader can confirm that NoRegretsPlus works as expected within a reasonable amount of time.
-_Notice, if you have already run MoTyR as described in [Section 4](#running-benchmarks), then you may have overwritten some of the preloaded results_
+_Notice, if you have already run NoRegretsPlus as described in [Section 4](#running-benchmarks), then you may have overwritten some of the preloaded results_

 A couple of bug fixes and some adjustments to the Web-UI have made it necessary to recompute the results since the submission of the paper in February 2019.
-Therefore there may be some discrepancies between the runtime difference of MoTyR and NoRegrets reported in the paper and the runtime difference shown in the UI.
+Therefore there may be some discrepancies between the runtime difference of NoRegretsPlus and NoRegrets reported in the paper and the runtime difference shown in the UI.
 For the benchmarks with many clients, the speed-up ratio remains more or less the same, but for some of the benchmarks with few clients, the ratio has changed substantially.
 For example, _aws-sdk_ went from 6.57x to 13.92x, _mime_ went from 27.19x to 3.85x, and _mysql_ from 11.89x to 166.84x.
 We will change the paper to reflect these changes.